 - Champ de Mars (Kanzan cherry blossoms*) : When the big fluffy clouds open in Trocadero Gardens, they offer a picture-perfect view of the Eiffel Tower and famous carousel.
 The place is also inundated by tourists even from the very early mornings as a lot of visitors come here for photo shootings.
 Champs de Mars has always been a must-see for any tourist visiting Paris, so expect big crowds especially during the blossoms, even if you visit it early.

 - Cathédrale Notre-Dame Left bank side & Square Jean XXIII (Kanzan cherry blossoms*) : Nevertheless, for me, the best place to watch the cherry blossom would be Square Jean XXIII and the left-bank side of Notre Dame Cathedral.
 All the fluffy pink blossoms create a perfect canopy framing the cathedral perfectly.

-These are only a few of my favorite spots for Spring, but Paris is such a beautiful city that it has plenty of others beautiful gems.
+These are my favorite photo spots to enjoy Spring in Paris.
 I hope that this little guide will help you taking beautiful pictures !

 Don’t forget to tag me in your stories and posts on Instagram if this article inspired you !

 If you liked this post, pin it for later!